 - In May, the TMD Department will graduate its next class of around 70TMD majors and 10 TM majors!
 Congrats to each and every one of our graduates!
 We hope to hear of their successes and will report what we hear on our 'recent graduates' page.
 We recently analyzed the class that graduated in 2012: 86% of them completed their degrees in four years, and 98% in five years.

-- That same analysis revealed that 48% of the 2012 graduating class completed internships, and 35% studied abroad.
+- That same analysis revealed that more than 50% of the 2012 graduating class completed internships, and 35% studied abroad.
 URI's TMD program is a leader in experiential learning and providing opportunities for global exposure.
 This semester students are studying in Florence and in London.

 - In the continued development of our dual degree (TMD and French, TMD and Italian) programs,